appdevspring16/omnicalc/README.md

  1. Clone this repo, and **then create a branch for your work**.
  1. Navigate to the folder you downloaded in Terminal.
- 1. Open up the entire folder in Atom.
+ 1. Open up the entire folder in Atom. aaa
  1. In Terminal,

         bundle install

  1. **If you receive an error on the `bundle install`, let us know right away.**
  1. Once that is complete,